opendcs/opendcs/docs/source/legacy-resevap-computation.rst

     .. csv-table::
        :widths: auto

-       ":math:`Ke_{c_{i:N}}`", "Kinetic energy of the SML with layer :math:`i` included" ":math:`Ke_{u_{i:N}}`", "Kinetic energy from wind with layer :math:`i` included"
+       ":math:`Ke_{c_{i:N}}`", "Kinetic energy of the SML with layer |i| included" ":math:`Ke_{u_{i:N}}`", "Kinetic energy from wind with layer |i| included"

 If :math:`TKE_{i:N} \geq PE_{mix_i}` , then layer
-:math:`i` is considered in the SML, and the computations checks the deeper layer.
+|i| is considered in the SML, and the computations checks the deeper layer.

 If :math:`TKE_{i:N} > PE_{mix_i}` , then the computation of vertical
 temperature profile is complete.

-At this point, the reservoir surface temperature computations have completed, and ResEvap moves on to the next time step.
-After the final time step, ResEvap reports data in the output reports and returns the results to the Jython processor.
+At this point, the reservoir surface temperature computations have completed, and ResEvap proceeds to the next time step.
+After each time step, the preliminary calculated values for that hour are returned to the ResEvapAlgo class, which prepares the results to be stored in the user's OpenDCS database of choice.
+The ResEvapAlgo class then calls the ResEvap class to compute the results for the next time step.
+Once all time steps for a full day—24 hours (or 23/25 hours during daylight saving time)—have been calculated, daily average and total values for evaporation and water profile temperatures are calculated.
+After the entire aggregation period is completed, the ResEvapAlgo class executes the write action to store all values to the user's database.

 .. _Appendix 1: